-Harman takes five-shot lead into final round of Open
+Harman takes five-shot lead into Open's final round

 Fleetwood had been Harman's closest rival at halfway but the home favourite, who hails from 30 miles up the Merseyside coast, was the only player in the top 20 not to break par on a day where the forecast heavy rain and high winds largely stayed away.

-Harman, who has held the 54-hole lead in a major once before - at the 2017 US Open, where he finished joint second - bogeyed the first and another dropped shot at the fourth saw his lead cut to two.
+Harman has held the 54-hole lead in a major once before - at the 2017 US Open, where he led by one and finished joint second.
+Only two players have lost a 54-hole lead at The Open after three rounds - Macdonald Smith in 1925 and Jean van de Velde at Carnoustie in 1999.

+The 36-year-old bogeyed the first and another dropped shot at the fourth in a shaky opening saw his lead cut to two.

 But from there the world number 26 played uncomplicated golf, picking up birdies with short putts on the fifth and ninth holes before adding two more at the 12th and 13th.